bevsxyz/parallel-woamm/proposal/woa_proposal.md

 Few strategies to improve the stochasticity of the population, and thereby, the exploration phase follows.

-1. Loop through each component OA after syncing the local array to the shared array.
+1. Loop through each component OA within the while loop.
 Two iterations could probably give us results similar to the sequential algorithm.
-2. Run multiple blocks and take the best solution (an even better option would be to add this as an extra warp in the original kernel).
+2. Run multiple blocks and take the best solution over from them.

 I prefer the second option to the first.

+## References